ZxMYS/react-twemoji/README.md

 </Twemoji>
 ```

-It outputs following HTML to DOM,
+It outputs the following HTML to DOM,

 ```html
 <div>